watson-developer-cloud/node-red-labs/watson_services_labs/natural_language_classifier_beta/lab_natural_language_classifier_beta.md

 ![ScreenShot](images/nlc_get_status_function.png)

 Go to Bluemix and open your application and navigate to the NLC Service.
-Go to your NLC Service and click on Show Credentials
+Go to your NLC Service and click on Show Credentials - you have already carried this out in the section above and is just repeated here for reference.

 ![ScreenShot](images/nlc_credentials.png)